Glenn Cummings, Ed.D - President and Executive Director

 Anna Perkins, M.Ed - Director of Special Education at GSLC (Email Anna)

-Lisa Sandy - Director of Admissions at MeANS (Email Lisa)
+Lisa Sandy - Director of Admissions for MeANS and the College Step Up Program (Email Lisa)

 Luke Schaedle, MBA - Director of Information Technology (Email Luke)